joonan-lab/cwas/docs/steps/burden.rst

   | 11002.s1 | 1.113        |
   +----------+--------------+

-- -u, --use_n_carrier : Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
+- -u, --use_n_carrier: Enables the use of the number of samples with variants in each category for burden test instead of the number of variants.
 With this option, CWAS-Plus counts the number of samples that carry at least one variant of each category.

 .. code-block:: solidity